 Our competitors often use plastics, but we only use good quality materials.
 We have postcards on craft paper, our magnets are encased with wood.
 We also do UV printing with a Japanese printing machine we bought in Japan.
 All our pieces are handcrafted in our own factory in the Him Lam area of District 7.
 We only hire local crafters, and we never mass produce.

-What is your best seller item so far?
+What is your best selling item so far?

 Our best seller is our souvenir kit.
 We thought it might work to add all our popular small items into one set together.
 It took 1 year to perfect the packaging, it’s designed to fit easily into your luggage, so tourists can take it home, and has drawings of Vietnam that can represent what they’ve seen instead of a photo.
 Really, it’s a way of promoting Vietnamese culture.